letelescope/ascom-flat-panel/README.md

 ### Pre-requisites

-Very few pre-requisites are nessecary in order to build the flat panel.
+Very few pre-requisites are necessary in order to build the flat panel.
 More precisely one will need to

 - have access to a 3D printer, to print the mechanical assembly parts.
-- some soldering skills and a soldering kit, to solder the components to the custom PCB
+- have some soldering skills and a soldering kit, to solder the components to the custom PCB
 - install the arduino IDE, to upload the firmware
 - love "diy-ing", because you may need to want/need to tweaks things a bit to make it work in your setup.

-And that'it !
+And that's it !
 For instance you won't need software developpement skills as both the driver and the firmware are usable as is.
 Moreover, the ASCOM driver installer is already pre-compiled and made available to the download.
-Unfortunaltely one cannot make an "installer" for the arduino firware, yet using the Arduino IDE, it's a matter of three clicks.
+Unfortunaltely one cannot make an "installer" for the arduino firware.
+Yet using the Arduino IDE to upload the firmware is a matter of three clicks.

 ### Bill of material